synesissoftware/STEGoL/README.md

-# STEGOL
+# STEGoL
-Simple Testing Enhancements for the GO Language
+Simple Testing Enhancements for the Go Language

 ## Introduction